aivalli/macheck/README.md

 # macheck
 Just an automated way to check the mac

++ First, (fork and or) clone the repo.
++ Run the docker build on the Dockerfile in the repo.
++ Run and attach to the container.
++ Go to the source and run the python script with a (valid) mac address as an argument..

 # (simple) Usage

 1. This script requires a token, please generate one at https://macaddress.io/ .
-2. Store it in file ~/.macaddress_token
+2. Store it in file /macheck/.macaddress_token
 3. Export it to a variable called key.
 See actual running reference later below.
-3. This script may not be as intelligent in addressing a totally random MAC address.
+4. This script may not be as intelligent in addressing a totally random MAC address.
 Therefore, ambiguity may creep in.
 I have tried to handle a "blank response" as I tried to check with a random address generator.
-4. Run export PYTHONWARNINGS="ignore:Unverified HTTPS request" && export key=`cat ~/.macaddress_token` && ./maccheck.py [mac_address].
+5. Run export PYTHONWARNINGS="ignore:Unverified HTTPS request" && export key=`cat ~/.macaddress_token` && ./maccheck.py [mac_address].
 This should return another JSON value as the requirements mentions reusablity to be maintained.

 # Key setup & running the script